Silvac34/myc/ReadMe.md

 You're good to go!!!!

-##Extra step : Deploy the app to Heroku
+##Extra step : Deploy the app to the staging and the Production Environments

-#First deployment
+#First deployment - Setting up the staging environments

 You first have to create a Heroku account